 Mental health and resilience resources

 With social distancing, isolation from family and friends, and the sudden and abrupt changes to people’s work arrangements, there has been a profound impact on many people’s mental health.
-As Australia and New Zealand slowly emerge from COVID-19 the ASA is providing members with mental health resources to provide you with some resilience during these difficult times.
+As jurisdictions within Australia and New Zealand slowly emerge from COVID-19, the ASA is providing members with mental health resources to support you with some resilience during these difficult times.

 Below are a number of practical guides that you, or family may wish to explore.